 Q: What assessments do officers perform during the ‘pre-arrest screening’ phase?

 A: The ‘pre-arrest screening’ phase is also known as the field sobriety tests.
 Field sobriety tests assist officers in determining whether a driver likely to test over the legal limit.
 The three standardized field sobriety tests are: the walk and turn, the one leg stand, and the horizontal gaze nystagmus.
 Although officers do not inform drivers, individuals are not legally required to perform field sobriety tests.
 However, there are pros and cons to taking or refusing the tests.

 Q: How do officers conclude whether to arrest an individual for DUI / OVI?

-My practice is focused on DUI / OVI defense, I have experience with DUI / OVI investigations, and I represent clients that are contesting DUI / OVI charges in Columbus and central Ohio.
-For more information about me, please see my profile, and for details about my practice, please see the firm overview.
-You can also see what clients say and review my past case results.
-I limit the number of cases I accept so I can provide outstanding service to my clients.
-If you would like to discuss how I can help with your DUI / OVI, EMAIL ME or call me at 614-717-1177 to arrange a free consultation.
+Our practice is focused on DUI / OVI defense, we have experience with DUI / OVI investigations, and we represent clients that are contesting DUI / OVI charges in Columbus and central Ohio.
+For more information about us, please see the firm overview.
+You can also see what clients say and review our past case results.
+We limit the number of cases we accept so we can provide outstanding service to our clients.
+If you would like to discuss how we can help with your DUI / OVI, EMAIL US or call us at 614-717-1177 to arrange a free consultation.